arun09876/AMA-and-Sessions/ama1.md

 ## 2. What is GitHub?

-:contentReference[oaicite:0]{index=0} is a cloud-based platform used to store and manage Git repositories online.
+GitHub is a cloud-based platform used to store and manage Git repositories online.
 It helps developers collaborate, track changes, and maintain code versions.

 ---

 ## 3. Difference between Git, GitHub, and GitLab?

-- :contentReference[oaicite:1]{index=1} → Version control system used locally.
+- Git → Version control system used locally.
-- :contentReference[oaicite:2]{index=2} → Online hosting platform for Git repositories.
+- GitHub → Online hosting platform for Git repositories.
-- :contentReference[oaicite:3]{index=3} → Git hosting platform with DevOps and CI/CD support.
+- GitLab → Git hosting platform with DevOps and CI/CD support.

 ---